ucr-hpcc/bc_galaxy/README.md

 Again, you do not need to restart the app as it isn't a Passenger app.

-To configure preset tools for Galaxy from the [usegalaxy-tools](https://github.com/galaxyproject/usegalaxy-tools) repo, you will need too at least two SSH sessions on a compute node or use Tmux and open two panes to run the scripts simultaneously.
+To configure preset tools for Galaxy from the [usegalaxy-tools](https://github.com/galaxyproject/usegalaxy-tools) repo, you will need at least two SSH sessions on the same compute node.
 One session will initialize the necessary files and directory to bootstrap a Galaxy instance and the other session will connect to that Galaxy session in order to install the tools from the usegalaxy-tools repo onto the bootstrap Galaxy instance.

 In one session run the following:
 ```sh